Detecting and Filtering Unsafe Training Data via Data Attribution with Denoised Representation: Analysis

-In this section we delve into the effect of validation set variety on detection performance.
-Intuitively, having a larger validation set where model unsafe behaviors are observed across different domains helps with retrieval, especially when the training data contains multiple unsafe genres.
-By default we use a validation set of size 30 for retrieval in ToxicChat injection, where the injected data are in-the-wild user interactions with LLMs and thus contain diverse unsafe behaviors.
-By varying the size of $\mathcal{D}_{\textbf{identified}}$, we evaluate their retrieval performance.
+In this section we delve into the effect of target set variety on detection performance.
+Intuitively, having a larger target set where model unsafe behaviors are observed across different domains helps with detection, especially when the training data contains multiple unsafe genres.

-Figure \ref{fig:validation_size} demonstrates the effect of validation set variety on unsafe training data detection.
-The sampling process for each size is repeated for 10 times and the mean as well as standard deviation are calculated accordingly.
-It is observed that a larger validation set size leads to higher detection performance.
-By including a more diverse validation set, we can capture a wider range of unsafe training data.
-Nevertheless, we note that by including as little as 20 validation samples, our approach already exceeds SOTA models like Llama-Guard-3-8B and Wildguard.
+Figure~\ref{fig:validation_size} illustrates the impact of target set variety on unsafe training data detection.
+For each target size, sampling is repeated 50 times, and both the mean and standard deviation are reported.
+We make two key observations.
+First, \textsc{DRA} achieves strong performance even with very limited target data: as few as \textbf{3} samples already enable it to outperform Wildguard.
+This demonstrates the practical effectiveness of our method in realistic low-resource scenarios.
+Second, \textsc{DRA} amplifies the benefits of increasing target set size.
+While raw gradient similarity (GradSim) struggles to fully leverage larger target sets due to noise in the gradient space, DRA denoises the representation, allowing the added diversity of unsafe examples to lead to improved detection performance.